Birth Support Explained

 1. Birth Doula (Labor Doula)

 The most common type.
-A birth doula supports you during pregnancy, stays with you through labor and delivery, and visits afterward.
+A birth doula supports you during pregnancy, provides continuous support through labor and delivery, and visits afterward.
 This is what most people mean when they say "doula."

 2. Postpartum Doula